Siamese crocodile: Exploitation and fragmentation

 Illegal capture of wild crocodiles for supply to farms is an ongoing threat, as well as incidental capture/drowning in fishing nets and traps.
 The Siamese crocodile currently has extremely low and fragmented remaining populations with little proven reproduction in the wild.

 Siamese crocodiles have historically been captured for skins and to stock commercial crocodile farms.
 In 1945, skin hunting for commercial farms was banned by the French colonial administration of Cambodia.
 In the late 1940s, populations spurred the development of farms and harvesting wild crocodiles for stocking these farms.
-Protection was abolished by the Khmer Rouge (1975–79) but later reinstated under Article 18 of the Fishery Law of 1987, which "forbids the catching, selling, and transportation of...[wild] crocodiles..."
+Protection was abolished by the Khmer Rouge, but later reinstated under Article 18 of the Fishery Law of 1987, which "forbids the catching, selling, and transportation of...[wild] crocodiles..."

 Crocodile farming now has a huge economic impact in the provinces surrounding Tonle Sap, where 396 farms held over 20,000 crocodiles in 1998.
-Also, many crocodiles were exported from Cambodia since the mid-1980s to stock commercial farms in Thailand, Vietnam, and China.
+Many crocodiles were exported from Cambodia since the mid-1980s to stock commercial farms in Thailand, Vietnam, and China.

 Despite legal protection, a profitable market exists for the capture and sale of crocodiles to farms since the early 1980s.
-This chronic overharvesting has led to the decline of the wild Siamese crocodile.
+Chronic hunting has led to the decline of the wild Siamese crocodile.

 Conservation

 This crocodile is classified as critically endangered on the IUCN Red List, and is listed on Appendix I of CITES.
 It is one of the most endangered crocodiles in the wild, although it is extensively bred in captivity.

-The current situation of C. siamensis represents a significant improvement from the status reported in the 1992 Action Plan (effectively extinct in the wild), but poses major new challenges for quantitative survey and effective conservation action if the species is to survive.
-While the species remains critically endangered, there is a sufficient residual wild population, albeit severely fragmented across several areas and countries, to provide a basis for recovery.

-The Siamese crocodile is relatively unthreatening to people (compared to C. porosus), and the possibility of people and crocodiles coexisting in natural settings seems possible.
-The powerful economic force of the commercial industry based on C. siamensis also needs to be mobilised and channelled for conservation advantage.
-Considerable effort and action is still required, but the species has a reasonable chance of survival if the necessary actions can be implemented.

-Yayasan Ulin (The Ironwood Foundation) is running a small project to conserve an important wetland habitat in the area of East Kalimantan which is known to contain the crocodiles.
-Most of them, though, live in Cambodia, where isolated, small groups are present in several remote areas of the Cardamom Mountains, in the southwest of the country, and also in the Virachey National Park, in the northeast of the country.
+Yayasan Ulin (The Ironwood Foundation) ran a small project to conserve an important wetland habitat in the area of East Kalimantan which is known to contain the crocodiles.